bill-mca/CYBN8001-Build-Skills/task-2/McAlister-task-2.md

+---
-﻿# Build Skills - Task 2
+title: "Build Skills - Task 2"
+author: Bill McAlister
+date: 02-04-2024
+geometry: margin=2.5cm
+output: pdf_document
+---

 ## Section 1 - Model to problem and problem to model exploration

-### Model to problem
+### 1.1  - Model to problem
 **Model:**
 Bayesian Belief Networks
 **Problem:**
 How to maximize water quality in a river by expenditure of a fixed budget.

 ![An incomplete Bayesian network, showing the interactions between management actions and water quality outcomes (from Pollino and Henderson 2010).](NRM-BBN.png)
-An incomplete Bayesian network, showing the interactions between management actions and water quality outcomes (from Pollino and Henderson 2010)

 #### Choice of model
 To come up with this problem, I drew on my professional experience working in natural resource management.
 I chose Bayesian Belief Networks (BBNs) because I have previously participated in discussions about applying them to environmental decision  making.
 I read a couple of articles about the application of Bayesian Networks to environmental issues (Pollino and Henderson 2010, Stewart-Koster *et al.* 2010, Barbrook-Johnson and Penn 2022).
 I concluded that  Bayesian modelling is well suited to modeling socio-ecological systems where feedback is not a significant feature and decided to focus on the water quality model shown in the Pollino and Henderson (2010) paper.

 #### Characteristics of Bayesian Belief Networks

 ##### Can relate seemingly disparate information
 BBNs work by identifying the components ('edges') of the system and the causal links between them.
 A set of meaningful 'states' is then enumerated for each edge.
 In the water quality example above, dairy, dryland grazing and irrigation are some of the components. the states for dryland grazing are 'access' and 'no access'.